Todd Bertuzzi

-He is the uncle of Tyler Bertuzzi, who began his career with the Red Wings and currently plays for the Boston Bruins.
+He is the uncle of Tyler Bertuzzi, who plays in the NHL.

+On April 7th, 2025, Bertuzzi was announced as the head coach of the Cambridge Redhawks of the Greater Ontario Junior Hockey League.

 Playing career

 Guelph Storm (1991–95)

 After playing for two minor hockey teams based out of Sudbury, Ontario in 1990–91, Bertuzzi was selected in the first round (fifth overall) by the Guelph Storm in the 1991 Ontario Hockey League (OHL) Priority Selection.
 His future coach with the Vancouver Canucks, Marc Crawford, passed on Bertuzzi during the draft while he was general manager of the Cornwall Royals; he has recalled not selecting him due to "maturity issues" and that he was "a big kid who hadn't grown into his body yet."
 Bertuzzi started his OHL career for Guelph in 1991–92, recording 21 points over 42 games as a rookie.
 He missed the last 15 games of the regular season due to suspension as a result of kicking opposing defenceman Brad Barton during a contest between the Storm and Kitchener Rangers.
 After improving to 58 points over 60 games in 1992–93, he was selected 23rd overall by the New York Islanders in the 1993 NHL Entry Draft.
 The NHL Central Scouting Bureau described Bertuzzi as a physical and strong player with good skating who checks hard and is offensively effective in close proximity to the net.

 Following his NHL draft, he underwent surgery for chipped bones in his left elbow in August 1993.
 As a result, he was unable to participate in the Islanders' training camp in September and was returned to the OHL.
 Playing in his third season for Guelph, he improved to 28 goals and 82 points over 61 games.
 Bertuzzi competed for an Islanders' roster spot at their 1994 training camp, but was sent back to his junior team after going scoreless in three exhibition games.

 During his last campaign with Guelph in 1994–95, he recorded 119 points – sixth overall in the league.
 His 54 goals established a single-season team record, beating Mike Prokopec's mark, set the previous year, by two goals.
 The Storm's forward tandem of Bertuzzi and Jeff O'Neill, who finished fourth in league scoring, led the club to the best regular season record in the league.
 He went on to add a team-leading 33 points in 14 playoff games, en route to an OHL Finals loss to the Detroit Junior Red Wings.
 After four seasons with Guelph, he left the club ranked third all-time in career points with 280, behind O'Neill and Martin St. Pierre.